-Liberal democratic values and social cohesion are increasingly under threat in many European countries.
-Antisemitism, antigypsyism and racism are much in evidence.
-The Foundation EVZ aims to support the establishment of coalitions for a society based on solidarity.
-We provide funding for organisations that do not look the other way, but which join together with others when hate against Jews, Roma, Sinti or other groups becomes visible.
-With their projects, these organisations demonstrate active commitment to diversity in society and are helping bring about conditions that enable people wherever they are to live together in security and mutual respect.
-2019/ 2020 seven coalitions in the Czech Republic, in Lithuania, and Poland will be supported.
+Liberal democracy and social cohesion are increasingly under threat in many European countries.
+Antisemitism, anti-Roma discrimination, and racism are clearly evident.
+With this call for proposals, the EVZ Foundation aims to encourage dialog and support the establishment of coalitions for a society based on solidarity.
+The EVZ Foundation funds organizations that do not look away but instead join forces with others when hatred toward Jews, Roma and Sinti, or other groups appears.
+With their projects, these organizations advocate for diversity in society and are helping to enable people wherever they are to live together in security and mutual respect.

 Coalition Building in Poland: Active participants from the Jewish, Roma and Ukrainian Community are trained together in workshops and plan local activities with a closing conference and publication.

 Coalition partners are the Polish Organizations: Zydowskie stowarzyszenie Czulent / Jewish Association Czulent with JawDikh!
 Art Foundation and Research Center for Culture of Remembrance and ZUSTRICZ Foundation.

 Coalition Building to support the participation of children from marginalised groups (the Roma Community and others) and their parents in education at six locations in Poland, incl. creation of a web portal, a video film and a brochure.